 “It had never been seen before by European eyes, but scenes so lovely must have been gazed upon by angels in their flight” by David Livingston

-With a length of over one kilometer and a height of over one hundred meters, this magnificent natural wonder of cascading water defines the border separating Zimbabwe and Zambia.
+With a length of over one kilometre and a height of over one hundred meters, this magnificent natural wonder of cascading water defines the border separating Zimbabwe and Zambia.

 In 1851, David Livingstone, a Scottish medical missionary and explorer, first heard of the great waterfall, but it was only in 1855 that he set out to visit it.

-He spent the night on Kalai Island a few kilometers upstream of the Falls, having come down river by foot, and the next morning set off in a small canoe to approach the thundering smoke.
+He spent the night on Kalai Island a few kilometres upstream of the Falls, having come down the river by foot, and the next morning set off in a small canoe to approach the thundering smoke.

 He got to the biggest island on the lip of the falls, now called Livingstone Island and from there obtained his first view of the Falls.

 That view was so impressive that Livingston wrote in his diary “No one can imagine the beauty of the view from anything witnessed in England.
 It had never been seen before by European eyes, but scenes so lovely must have been gazed upon by angels in their flight“.